The cheapest house insurance – is the cover really as good as the price?

 Accidents can and do happen, no matter how careful you are, such as a burst pipe, or kitchen fire.
 Your home insurance is designed to cover these types of incidents, so it can be repaired to the way it was prior to the accident.
 Without it, you would have to cover the repair out of your own pocket.
 Not to mention, you will have all the hassle of arranging the repairs.

 This also applies to damage caused by acts of nature that are totally out of your control.
 Bad weather such as cyclones, hail, and flooding or earthquakes and landslips can all cause damage to a home, and to varying degrees.
 Without home insurance you would need to pay for repairs or replacement of your home out of your own pocket.
 You would also need to pay for any temporary accommodation if you have to move out during repairs.
-It’s worth remembering that in order to receive EQC cover you need to have a valid fire insurance policy in place at the time of the event.
+It’s worth remembering that in order to receive cover through the EQC you need to have a valid insurance policy in place at the time of the event.

 Once again, without home cover, you would need to foot the bill out of your own pocket.
 With this in mind, it’s worth considering if you can afford not to have insurance.